Risk and Compliance Solutions

 The most expensive compliance programs are those built by retrofitting controls onto systems that were designed without compliance requirements in mind.
 The most effective compliance programs treat security and compliance requirements as architectural inputs from the beginning — designing systems, data flows, and operational processes to satisfy compliance requirements inherently rather than through compensating controls layered on top of non-compliant foundations.

 Zero trust architecture applies the principle that no user, device, or network segment is trusted by default — every access request is authenticated, authorized, and validated continuously regardless of network location.
-Zero trust is architecturally consistent with the requirements of NIST SP 800-207, FedRAMP, and CMMC, and organizations that implement zero trust principles reduce their compliance control surface significantly compared to perimeter-based network architectures.
+Zero trust is architecturally consistent with the requirements of NIST SP 800-207, SOC 2, and ISO 27001, and organizations that implement zero trust principles reduce their compliance control surface significantly compared to perimeter-based network architectures.

 Data encryption at rest and in transit is a baseline requirement across virtually every compliance framework.
 Encryption architecture decisions — key management, encryption standards, key rotation procedures, and the handling of data in use — are architectural decisions with long-term compliance implications that are difficult and expensive to change after systems are in production.

 Audit logging designed for compliance requires more than enabling system logs.
 It requires defining what events must be logged for each applicable framework, ensuring logs are tamper-resistant and centrally collected, establishing retention periods aligned to regulatory requirements, and implementing alerting for security-relevant events.
-Log architecture that satisfies FISMA continuous monitoring requirements is structurally different from log architecture designed for operational troubleshooting.
+Log architecture that satisfies SOC 2 and HIPAA continuous-monitoring requirements is structurally different from log architecture designed for operational troubleshooting.

 Access controls — role-based access control (RBAC), privileged access management (PAM), and least-privilege enforcement — are the highest-frequency finding in compliance assessments across every framework.
 Access control architecture is most effectively implemented as a first-class system design concern, with access models documented and enforced from initial deployment rather than audited and remediated after the fact.